Attention: Change in Job Centers Opening Hours Learn More

 • Employee/s should have worked during non-standard hours, including weekends, nights, or on a shift basis.

 • Employment must have been in one of these sectors: accommodation and food services, administrative and support services, manufacturing, transport and storage, or wholesale and retail trade.
+Economic Activity determined by the primary NACE code as per VAT records as at the end of the calendar year in question.

 • Employee/s job should have been with a private employer.